 Adding Fuel To The Fire Pit – Part 1: NG vs LPG

-The differences between natural gas, propane, ethanol and wood-burning fire pits.
+The differences between natural gas, propane, ethanol, and wood-burning fire pits.
 Part one will compare propane and natural gas.

 As with most products today, fire pits are available in a wide range of options and it is not always clear what differentiates them.
-Well, if we remove design from the equation for a moment and focus on the practical and functional side, probably the most important consideration when choosing a fire pit is ‘what makes the fire?’
+Well, if we remove the design from the equation for a moment and focus on the practical and functional side, probably the most important consideration when choosing a fire pit is ‘what makes the fire?’
 Or, in other words, what kind of fuel does it burn?

 A more sensible and sensitive option for fueling a fire pit in the city is one of the latter fuels above.
 The first two are quite similar: natural gas and propane.
 I will discuss the third, ethanol, in a later post.

 For the most part, our use of these two fuels in day-to-day applications is similar: we use them to power our barbecues, heat our homes, run our fireplaces and fire pits, and fuel some vehicles.
 When these fuels are available, they are clean-burning alternatives to oil and gasoline.
 From a consumer’s perspective, natural gas and propane do roughly the same thing – they burn.
-Though the gases are functionally similar, there are significant differences which, if nothing else, affect the way that they are handled, stored and transported.
+Though the gases are functionally similar, there are significant differences that, if nothing else, affect the way that they are handled, stored, and transported.

-Natural gas, as the name suggests, is a naturally occurring substance that is often found in coal beds, when extracting oil, or in marshes, bogs and landfills produced by the anaerobic decay of organic matter.
-It is primarily composed of methane but is naturally almost odourless.
+Natural gas, as the name suggests, is a naturally occurring substance that is often found in coal beds, when extracting oil, or in marshes, bogs, and landfills produced by the anaerobic decay of organic matter.
+It is primarily composed of methane but is naturally almost odorless.
 The smell of gas is added later, for safety reasons, so that you can easily detect leakage.
 Natural gas is low density and will rise when released into the air.
-This makes it difficult to transport by truck, so it usually moved through pipelines and is delivered to homes this way.
+This makes it difficult to transport by truck, so it is usually moved through pipelines and is delivered to homes this way.

 Head-to-head, propane has about 2.5 times the usable energy per cubic foot that natural gas does.
-This is a big difference, but is generally rendered moot by the fact that natural gas tends to be cheaper – enough so as to be less cost per joule (BTU) than propane.
+This is a big difference but is generally rendered moot by the fact that natural gas tends to be cheaper – enough so as to be less cost per joule (BTU) than propane.
 What this does mean, though, is that for a fire pit, the burner cannot be used for natural gas or propane interchangeably as essentially, a natural gas burner must supply more gas flow to achieve the same flame as a propane one.

 From an ecological standpoint, both fuels are clean-burning which means that the harmful emissions and toxins emitted during combustion are minimal.
 Both give off significantly less CO and CO2 than burning oil or gasoline.
 This being said, fire pits designed for outdoor should never be used indoors or in enclosed spaces.